asbjornenge/cccf-diff/README.md

 # cccf-diff

-This module can diff two [cccf](https://github.com/asbjornenge/cccf) configs.
+This module can diff two [cccf](https://github.com/asbjornenge/cccf) configs / states.
 It takes current and a wanted state and returns an object of containers to *add*, *remove* and *keep* in order to get you there.

 ## Install